dumindu2041329/GradeMe-Replit/replit.md

 - June 27, 2025. **Fixed duplicate sections in student dashboard** - Removed duplicate "Upcoming Exams" sections from student dashboard to provide cleaner user interface.
 Dashboard now has proper separation between Active Exams, Completed Exams, and single Upcoming Exams section
 - June 27, 2025. **Fixed student exam completion workflow** - Students who complete exams no longer see those exams in Active Exams section.
 Completed exams properly move to Completed Exams section with automatic dashboard refresh
 - June 27, 2025. **Cleaned up server console output** - Removed unnecessary database notices and verbose logging to provide cleaner development experience
+- June 27, 2025. **Migration to Replit environment completed** - Successfully migrated project from Replit Agent to Replit environment with all functionality intact
+- June 27, 2025. **Fixed student dashboard responsive layout** - Improved responsive grid layout for dashboard stats cards, changing from md:grid-cols-4 to sm:grid-cols-2 lg:grid-cols-4 for better display on various screen sizes
+- June 27, 2025. **Fixed headers to top position** - Made both admin and student headers fixed to the top with backdrop blur effects and proper z-index positioning.
+Added pt-20 padding to all main content areas to prevent content overlap
+- June 27, 2025. **Added GradeMe logo to admin header** - Added GradeMe logo with icon and text to admin header for desktop mode only, with click navigation to admin dashboard.
+Logo is hidden on mobile to maintain clean hamburger menu interface

 ## User Preferences